In this puzzle, white can checkmate in two moves.

 What To Do Next

-Tomorrow you will be able find next week’s puzzle on our blog (the first puzzle in the new block).
+Tomorrow you will be able find next week’s puzzle on our blog.
 The puzzler with the highest score at the end of the block will win a free chess lesson with the teacher of their choice and a solver badge and spot/two solver spots.
 Our runners up will receive a solver badge or a solver spot if they already have a badge.
 Consistently sending in your results is key to winning so make sure you subscribe below to get notified about the checkmate puzzles the moment they are published.

 Diagram courtesy of www.chess.com